Up Your Webinar Game

 9. Enhance retention and transfer.

-The ADDIE Model is a five-step process used to create an impactful learning design.
-ADDIE is an acronym for: Analyse, Design, Develop, Implement and Evaluate.
 To prepare a good learning design, firstly complete a learning needs analysis (LNA).
 The information gathered will help to identify the learning needs.
 These are used to determine the learning outcomes the program aims to achieve.
 You’ll then be able to recommend (and design) an appropriate learning solution.